Weighted Contrastive Learning for Anomaly-Aware Time-Series Forecasting: Related Work

 We propose to control how strongly pairs are aligned.
-Mild perturbations receive strong alignment, while severe anomalies are only partially aligned, preserving anomaly-relevant signals.
+Mild perturbations are strongly aligned, while severe anomalies are only partially aligned, preserving anomaly-relevant signals.
 This leads to representations that remain stable for normal data but still adapt when severe distribution shifts occur.